Abdelkerim-El-Bani/Dual-Purpose-Managment-System/README.md

 # Dual-Purpose-Managment-System
-This system allows both patients and administrative staff to manage date, make appointments, visualize date and other useful functions.
+This project is a comprehensive management system designed for doctor cabinets.
+It allows doctors and administrative staff to efficiently manage patients, appointments, medical records, and other essential tasks.
+Additionally, patients can utilize the system to schedule appointments, access medical records, and manage their personal information.
+The system provides a user-friendly interface for both healthcare providers and patients.